Manel-og/Coding-Projects/README.md

 ## Welcome to My Portfolio
-## Here you'll find some of my projects that i worked on During my internship at IsDB in the Information Management and Disruptive Technology Department, other projects are confidential.
+## Here you'll find some of my System  Analysis projects .